pankaj-basnet/REACT-NATIVE-LECTURE-2026--BY-FLUTTER-GOOGLE-DEVELOPER-EXPERT/SUB-/1-A-DEC-28-.md

 * **The Rationale:** In JavaScript, you find out about mistakes when the user crashes the app.
 * **The Implementation:** In TypeScript, the "Reviewer" (Compiler) highlights the line in red the moment you make the typo, giving you the **confidence** to refactor or change code without fear of breaking distant modules.

----

----

----

-- 11:58 TypeScript as a Developer Tool
-- ( Why does this actually matter in practice? )

----